 The IRS appreciates these tips because they can lead to cash-based businesses that are often the source of underreported income.
 Once the IRS finds out, their agents learn more about that business, its practices, and its resulting tax burden.
 To avoid an audit, adopt practices that keep large cash transactions to a minimum and have your cash-based business work with a tax professional to help prevent back tax debt.

 For starters, keep and maintain all important records.
 These can prove-up your deductions and credits.
 Also, if you’re hooked into the digital age, filing via e-file is a sureshot way to prevent simple mathematical errors that lead to discovered discrepancies.
 If you have assets and finances stored overseas, make sure to report them as well.
-International financial assets exceeding $10,000 have to be reported to the feds, and securities, for instance, also have to be reported.
+You need to report international financial assets exceeding $10,000 tto the feds.
+For instance, you also have to report securities.
 Work with a tax professional to stay within the law.